purduedb/knowledgecubes/README.md

 KC provides a set of benchmarking classes

-* **BenchmarkFilteringCLI:** For benchmarking the query execution when using resources
+* **BenchmarkFilteringCLI:** For benchmarking the query execution when using filters
 * **BenchamrkReductionsCLI:** For benchmarking the query execution when using reductions only